Bar Boys

 Bar Boys is a 2017 Philippine comedy drama film written, co-produced, and directed by Kip Oebanda.
-The film stars Rocco Nacino, Carlo Aquino, Enzo Pineda and Kean Cipriano, and revolves around a group of friends who will try their best to become aspiring lawyers in a law school.
+The film stars Carlo Aquino, Rocco Nacino, Enzo Pineda and Kean Cipriano, and revolves around a group of friends who will try their best to become aspiring lawyers in a law school.

 Produced by TropicFrills Film Productions, in cooperation with Wildsound Studios, and distributed by Quantum Films, it was released on August 16, 2017, as one of the official entries for the Pista ng Pelikulang Pilipino.
+Bar Boys was adapted into a musical in 2024.
+A sequel, Bar Boys: After School, was released in 2025.

 Plot

 A group of friends consisting of legal management graduates Christian Carlson, Erik Vicencio, Joshua Zuniga, and Torran Garcia, play League of Legends in an internet café and later check the results of their law school entrance examination.
-Erik, Christian, and Torran manage to pass, Joshua, however, reveals that he never truly wanted to be a lawyer, and only pursued legal management due to his parents' wishes.
+Erik, Christian, and Torran manage to pass, while Joshua fails.
+Joshua says that he never truly wanted to be a lawyer, and only pursued legal management due to his parents' wishes.

 Torran, from a middle-class family of seven, had his parents invite neighbors to show support for his education, aiming to make a name for the family.
 Erik comes from a working-class family whose father, an aging retired cop now working as a security guard, hopes the law degree will lift them out of poverty, while his mother worries about the expensive law school tuition.
-Christian, from a wealthy family, could attend an Ivy League university in the U.S., but chooses to study law in the Philippines to be closer to his girlfriend, a decision his Filipino-American father is unaware of.
+Christian, from a wealthy family, could attend an Ivy League university in the U.S., but chooses to study law in the Philippines to be closer to his girlfriend Rachel, a decision his Filipino-American father Maurice is unaware of until he stumbles upon both of them during a surprise visit.
+Christian lies by promising to break up with Rachel to focus on his studies, keeping her hidden from online calls to his father.

 The trio begins their law school journey, facing various challenges.
 In their first class, they meet Atty.
 Victor Cruz, a young gay lawyer who taught them the importance of specificity.
-Torran begins a relationship with a popular girl in his class and is invited to join an elite law school fraternity after an altercation with a rival member.
+Torran is invited to join Alpha Beta Gamma, an elite law school fraternity, and hooks up with one of his classmates during a frat party.
 However, he faces a moral dilemma when he witnesses fraternity abuse and struggles whether to report it or protect his status.
 Meanwhile, Erik's father suffers a stroke, forcing Erik to balance his studies, work, and caregiving duties.
+Tired of years of being neglected by Christian who refuses to stand up to his father, Rachel breaks up with Christian.

 As the trio reaches their senior year, one of their most challenging classes is taught by the strict Deputy Dean, retired Supreme Court Associate Justice Hernandez, who demands precise answers.
 In one class, she emphasizes the seriousness of studying law and shares a pro bono case she's handling involving land titles and the generational oppression of farmers.